k8s-at-home/library-charts/README.md

 - Visit our [Docs](https://docs.k8s-at-home.com/).
 - Bugs or feature requests should be opened in an [issue](https://github.com/k8s-at-home/library-charts/issues/new/choose).
-- Questions or comments should be discussed in our [Discord](https://discord.gg/sTMX7Vh) or via [Github discussions](https://github.com/k8s-at-home/organization/discussions).
+- Questions or comments should be discussed in our [Discord](https://discord.gg/sTMX7Vh) or via [GitHub discussions](https://github.com/k8s-at-home/organization/discussions).

 ## Contributors ✨